longtermrisk/marltoolbox/README.md

   - exploration
       - SoftQ with temperature schedule
+      - SoftQ with clustering of the Q values
   - log
       - callbacks to log values from environments and policies
   - lvl1_best_response